-Another reason why extensive reference checking is so important is the law of human predictability which states, “Past behavior is the best predictor of future behavior”.
+An additional reason extensive reference checking is essential is the law of human predictability, which states, "Past behavior is the best predictor of future behavior."

-Since most people have a social media account, it is easy to visit their site and search through the friend list seeking a common connection until you identify someone you know or trust.
-Now you have a backdoor reference to give greater insight into the life of the would-be employee’s work and life history.
+Since most people have a social media account, it is easy to visit their site and search through the friend list, seeking a common connection until you identify someone you know or trust.
+Now, you have a backdoor reference to provide further insight into the would-be employee's work and life history.

-Once I had a highly qualified candidate who had listed her pastor as a reference.
+Once, I had a highly qualified candidate who had listed her pastor as a reference.
 When I called the pastor, he gave a glowing report and recommended the candidate for the position.
-Fortunately, I checked out the pastor’s Facebook account and was surprised to learn he was not a Seventh-day Adventist.
-More investigation revealed that the candidate was a former Adventist who wanted to move to our conference to be closer to her new boyfriend and knew how to work our reference system to her advantage.
+Fortunately, I checked out the pastor's Facebook account and was surprised to learn he was not a Seventh-day Adventist.
+More investigation revealed that the candidate was a former Adventist who wanted to move to our conference to be closer to her new boyfriend.
+She knew how to use our reference system to her advantage.
 Think of the awkward position that would have placed everyone in if we had offered a contract only to uncover the whole story later!

-Although 100% success in the acquisition of employees is difficult to achieve, it can be costly to make employment mistakes not only in the future lives of children but in the wasted expenses of relocation and interviews.
-In our current economic environment and questions of credibility it is a mistake we cannot afford to make.
+Although 100% success in acquiring employees is difficult to achieve, it can be costly to make employment mistakes not only in the future lives of children but in the wasted expenses of relocation and interviews.
+But perhaps the most significant cost is to you, the leader, when credibility is lost due to sloppy teacher recruitment practices.

-If you run across these things during your referencing they should make you pause and consider the candidate.
+IF YOU ENCOUNTER THESE things during your referencing, they should make you pause and consider the candidate.

-A person’s tone during a conversation can tell you a lot even if they are only giving you employment confirmation.
+A person’s tone during a conversation can tell a lot, even if they only give you employment confirmation.
 Are they staying formal or more relaxed?
 Are they hesitant?
-Can you “hear a smile” in their voice when they speak of the candidate.
+Can you “hear a smile” in their voice when they speak of the candidate?

-Longer than usual pauses could mean they are editing their conversation to make sure they are not sharing information they feel they should not or cannot.
+Longer than usual pauses could mean they are editing their conversation in an effort not to share information they feel they should not or cannot.